klml/formcradle/Readme.md

 The QR Codes represents the formscradle URL.
 With the additional hash parameter `&fcqr=` (default `true`) you can switch the QR Code on prints.

+### security problem

+There is no guarantee, the printed QR code represents the values from the printed form.
+You can print the form with a value and manipulate the QR code with another value.

 ## Examplesforms